Bar and Court Admissions

 Chambers USA describes Hugh as "an excellent strategist and trial lawyer," and ranks him among the top commercial litigators in Colorado.
 "He brings calm to the chaos of high-stakes litigation," Chambers quotes a client as reporting.
 Hugh has been selected by his peers for inclusion in the business litigation category in Colorado Super Lawyers since its inception in 2006, including twice in a row being listed in the Top 10 (2019, 2018, and also 2008) and multiple years on its top 50 list.
 Hugh has also been selected for inclusion in Benchmark Litigation, Best Lawyers, and The Legal 500 U.S.

 - Obtained preliminary injunction for a television provider against a large Middle Eastern media company that violated an exclusive distribution agreement.

 - IBM Corp. v.
 City of Golden, et.al.
 (Colo.
 App.
-2020) - Won affirmance in the Colorado Court of Appeals for IBM Corp. of WTO's trial victory in a $6.1 million municipal tax dispute.
+2020) - Won affirmance of WTO's trial victory for IBM Corp. in a $6.1 million municipal tax dispute.

 - Won a defense verdict as co-counsel to defeat claims that WTO's oil and gas client owed $400 million to a stakeholder.